victoireahyerre/NLP-ENSAE/projet/README.md

   * statistiques.ipynb : this file calculates some statistic on the dataset, including correlation between labels
   * model_and_train.ipynb : this file contains the code of the model to detect fake news

-The report is in the file report.pdf .
+The report is in the file report_AHYERRE.pdf .

 ## Authors